 Denmark quickly adopted to the new context and emerging needs in Afghanistan after the Taliban take-over in August last year.
 The humanitarian assistance to the country was continued and significantly increased, while development activities that channelled funds through government-controlled structures, now in the hands of the Taliban, were halted.
-The largest Danish partner at the time, the World Bankmanaged multi-donor fund, the Afghanistan Reconstruction Trust Fund (ARTF) froze its activities and the Danish Peace and Stabilisation programme was discontinued.
-The Danish Government decided to resume development assistance to Afghanistan in February 2022, with a focus on lifesaving, preventive and right-based interventions.
+The Danish Government in February 2022 decided to resume development assistance to Afghanistan.